-Probably the biggest reason of all is that it's a huge confidence booster.
+The biggest reason of all is that it's a huge confidence booster.
 If you have ever doubted yourself (and trust me, if you haven’t, at some point, you will), a tiny house workshop is the place for you.
-Gaining knowledge first hand, being able to ask questions and getting immediate answers, and expressing concerns (whether they are founded or unfounded) are all tiny house workshop benefits that will help give you the power to push forward and conquer your tiny living project.
+Gaining knowledge firsthand, being able to ask questions and getting immediate answers, and expressing concerns (whether they are founded or unfounded) are all tiny house workshop benefits that will help give you the power to push forward and conquer your tiny living project.

-Speaking of discounts, one of the best tiny house workshop benefits is the discounts that are available to you.
+Speaking of saving money, one of the best tiny house workshop benefits is the discounts that are available to you.
 Tiny Home Builders offers discounts on plans, books, and even trailers for the attendees.
 These are discounts not seen anywhere else and can even potentially pay for the workshop.

 This is a great chance to be in the same room with a bunch of people that are doing the same thing that you are doing.
 Dan always says, “This is one of the few times that you're in a room where someone doesn’t think you are crazy!”
 The bonding that comes out of the tiny house workshops is great and the exchange of ideas is super beneficial.
 But the friendships that you will make with people that think along the same lines as you are the positive reinforcement that you need to push through and finish what you have started.